Community Service and Tutoring

 Work-Study students provide family literacy tutoring for immigrant and refugee families in Chelsea. - Jumpstart

-Contact Student Employment for more detailed information regarding these tutoring programs or other community service opportunities.
+Contact Student Employment for more information about these tutoring programs and other community service opportunities.